SpaceX set for its first cargo run to space station

 By Irene Klotz

-Cape Canaveral, Florida Space Exploration Technologies, the first private company to fly to the International Space Station, is poised to launch its initial cargo mission to the orbital outpost as part of a $1.6 billion contract with NASA to deliver supplies.
+Cape Canaveral, Fla., Oct 5 Space Exploration Technologies, the first private company to fly to the International Space Station, is poised to launch its initial cargo mission to the orbital outpost as part of a $1.6 billion contract with NASA to deliver supplies.

 Liftoff of the company's Falcon 9 rocket and Dragon capsule is scheduled for 8:35 p.m.
 EDT on Sunday (0035 GMT Monday) from Cape Canaveral Air Force Station in Florida.